claudio-delvalle/todo-app/src/StepByStep_by_Pablo_Camacho.md

 ## Basic components

 After that, I created the todo-list component using the CLI with the command 'ng generate component todo-list'.
-Here, I had my first attempt to unit testing.
-I was told that it is a good practice to write the tests before the implementation of the class component (test-driven-development [TDD]).
+Here, I had my first attempt to unit testing using the Test Driven Development methodology wich consists in first create a failing unit test, then create the minimun code to satisfy that requirement.
 My approach consisted of checking whether the component displayed the todos.
-The unit test consisted of adding a fake todo (mock data) to the list in the component (property) and verifying if the template rendered it by querying the DOM for the elements via the class selector.
+The unit test consisted of adding a mock data to the list in the component (property) and verifying if the template rendered it by querying the DOM for the elements via the class selector.
 Furthermore, the tests verified the template's behavior of rendering the empty and error states.
 This first approach scared me because I thought it was very difficult.

 ## Clean Code

 The next step was to update the GitHub Actions workflow to test the application as part of the CI/CD process.
-This involved configuring Angular (TODO: add how) to run the tests using a headless chrome browser.
+This involved configuring Angular (TODO: add how) creating scripts in the package.json to excute tasks remotely in to the runner like:
+    - Triggering the CI/CD on every push on Main Branch.
+    - To run the tasks on certain OS, like Ubuntu.
+    - To install dependencies in the runner.
+    - To run the tests using a headless chrome browser.
+    - To build and deploy the project.
  Also, I had to configure VSCode to auto-format on save, and added a git hook with Husky to automate the linting process before each commit.

 To declare the structure of a Todo, I created its interface using the Angular CLI (ng generate interface).
 This allowed me to consistently create instances of a Todo in any part of the application.
 This interface is exported  in JS so that it can be imported from anywhere in the application.